lc525/rscfl/README.md

 ### Status

-Improvements are being made in making rscfl modular and simple to build on your system.
+We are working on improvements for making rscfl modular and simple to build on your system.
 This would also allow you to use the fast probing mechanism (kamprobes) discussed in our :login; article (https://www.usenix.org/publications/login/fall2017/carata) independently of rscfl.
 Those interested, may track https://github.com/lc525/kamprobes